← Back to work

 Attribute prioritization matrix showing JTBD alignment

-Screen readers don't follow visual layout—they read elements in the order they appear in the code.
+Screen readers don't follow visual layout.
+They read elements in the order they appear in the code.
 Without deliberate structuring, this may not match the order users actually need.
-I used the OOUX attribute prioritization to define reading order, ensuring screen reader users received information in the same hierarchy as sighted users: product name first, then key attributes, then price.
+I used the OOUX attribute prioritisation to define reading order, ensuring screen reader users received information in the same hierarchy as sighted users.
+Product name first, then key attributes, then price.

 Product card accessibility annotations showing alt-text, ARIA labels, and reading order

-The final component is a modular system with 50+ variants covering all states and brand configurations:
+The final component is a modular system covering every state and brand configuration.
+One source of truth for both mealkit and ready-to-eat surfaces.

 Product card component showing all variants across states and brands

-The complete product card component library with 50+ variants
+The complete product card library.
+50+ variants across states, brands, and product types.

 I presented my process and recommendations to the UX design and research team, covering VoiceOver testing, annotation workflows, and WCAG requirements.
 I followed up with one-on-one mentoring sessions to help designers apply accessible design practices to their own projects.